Guides & best practices

 Does this choice bring visitors closer to clicking my CTA?
 Or, does it lead them away?

-8. A/B test your landing page elements
+9. A/B test your landing page elements

 A good landing page never sits still.
-A/B testing allows you to compare two versions or elements of the same page – and in an ideal world, there’s always a new version worth testing.
+A/B testing allows you to compare two versions or elements of the same page — and in an ideal world, there's always a new version worth testing.
+This is the engine of ongoing conversion rate optimization: systematic, data-driven improvement over time.

 A/B testing pits one version against another to see which gets the most clicks, engagement, or results in higher conversion rates.
 A few landing page elements to consider A/B testing: